gregmarine/ByGregMarine.com/Blog/src/read-me.md

 Sometimes it feels as thought I'm living a *one step forward, two steps back* momentum.
 I deal with setbacks just like anyone else.
 One day, I may seem super positive in something I've written.
 The next day, I could be incredibly hard on myself and go down a darker path.
 As I'll state many times, that's okay!

 The thing I'm focusing on, and I hope you do as well, is the fact that I am making progress in this life.
 Although I'll sometimes refer to past pain or trauma, be rest assured that I am not stuck in my past.
+I *keep moving forward*.
+It could be that I'm taking that one step forward and two steps back some days.
+But on other days, I'm sprinting ahead hundreds of steps.

+## Who Am I?

+> *I am Greg Marine, and I like warm hugs!* (A silly reference to my favorite Disney character, Olaf from the Frozen franchise.)

+A concept I've adopted, and often share with other people through encouragement, is that I am not what I have or what I do.
+I have sadness, depression, anxiety, physical ailments, and I'm sometimes very weak.
+But those are all things I have.
+I am not those things.
+I am a software engineer by trade, I write, I paint, I take photographs, and I sing.
+Again, I am not those things.
+They are all simply things that I do.

+Who I am can be defined through my relationship with God.
+Simply put, I am a child of God.
+Jesus Christ is my Lord and Savior.
+On December 24, 1998, I asked the Holy Spirit to enter into my life.
+I do not always represent this well, but that is who and what I am.

+God and His name are Holy, set above and apart from all other things.
+I ask that He helps me have a Kingdom focus so that His good and perfect Will are done in and through me here on earth as it is being done in Heaven.
+God provides my daily provisions of food and drink to sustain me physically through the day.
+As well as prayer and His Word to sustain me both spiritually and mentally through the day.
+I ask His forgiveness for my sins as I forgive others, letting go of both the wrong and resentment.
+He not only leads me away from temptation, but He delivers me from evil.
+For His is the Kingdom, and the Power, and the Glory, forever (*Matthew 6:9-13*).

+God calls me to love Him with all my heart, soul, mind, and strength.
+He also calls me to love you and everyone as I love myself (*Mark 12:29-31*).
+These are what define who *Greg* is.
+Everything else, well, those are just the details...LOL